malkintower/handlebar/handlebar/guide/handlebar/examples/template.md

 }
 ~~~

-Go to **http://localhost/home** and **This is the Home page** should appear.
-You can then use the links at the top of the page to swap between the **Home** and **About** pages.
+Go to `http://localhost/home` and **This is the Home page** should appear.
+You can then use the links at the top of the page to swap between the `Home` and `About` pages.

 ## Inserting Templates into Templates

 So far we've created two pages that use the same markup template.
 The content we've inserted is just generic text.
 In real world applications content between pages will vary dramatically and will require specific markup to display data.

-Let's embellish our current example to see how we can insert other mustache views into the existing template.
+The Handlebar class contains an `insert_template` method that allows mustache templates to be injected into the base template.

-Our **Home** page content is currently displayed between &lt;body&gt; tags.
-Let's say we want to have our content displayed in paragraph (&lt;p&gt;) tags.
+Our `Home` page content is currently displayed between `<body>` tags.
+Let's say we want to have our content displayed in `<p>` (paragraph) tags.

-Create the mustache file **/application/views/home.mustache**
+Create the mustache file `/application/views/home.mustache`

 ~~~
 <p style="color:green;">{{content}}</p>
 ~~~

-We now need to update the View_Home class (**/application/classes/view/home.php**) to use the Home mustache view.
+We now need to update the `View_Home` class (`/application/classes/view/home.php`) to use the Home mustache view.

 ~~~
 <?php defined('SYSPATH') OR die('No direct access allowed.');